omniaintranet/OmniaDocsG2/admin-settings/tenant-settings/document-management/document-types/index.rst

 General
 --------
-The General tab contains the following settings:
+The General tab contains the following settings in Omnia 7.6.
+For settings in Omnia 7.7 and later, see below.

 .. image:: document-type-general-v7.png